Cow Tongue

 Did this need it’s own spot on the list?
 A whisk is a whisk…right?

-If you’ve seen as many home kitchens as I have you’d see why it’s on the list.
-Waaaaaay to many people have substandard whisks and if you enjoy cooking and baking, this thing is a work horse.
-From making aioli or vinaigrette, getting lumps out of a roux thickened sauce or whipping batters and eggs; old school and standard is best.
-Ballooned at the end is preferable but the thinner models work good enough as a stand in.
-The ones that look like a spring are lame, plastic or silicone don’t provide enough rigidity or flow and the ones that look like elongated martini strainers are just useless.
-Same goes with the unconnected ball capped tines that look more like a South American flower stamen or some Cylon sex toy then a usable whisk.
+If you’ve seen as many home kitchens as I have, you’d see why it’s on the list.
+Waaaaaay to many people have substandard whisks.
+If you enjoy cooking and baking, this thing is a work horse.
+From making aioli or vinaigrette, getting lumps out of a roux thickened sauce or whipping batters and eggs.
+Old school and standard are best.
+Ballooned at the end is preferable but the thinner models work well enough as a stand in.
+The ones that look like a spring are lame and plastic or silicone don’t provide enough rigidity.
+Whisks that look like elongated martini strainers are just useless.
+Same goes with the unconnected ball capped tines that look more like a flower stamen or a Cylon sex toy then a usable whisk.
 However, it will look nice in your tool bucket next to your stove.

 9. Aluminum foil

 Nothing beats classic Reynolds, but make sure you get the heavy duty kind.
-Foil is amazing and can be used to steam, roast, line a pan for easy clean up, wrap something to grill.
-Speaking of grill; don’t have a grill brush?
+Foil is amazing and can be used to steam, roast, line a pan for easy clean up, or wrap something to grill.
+Speaking of grill, don’t have a grill brush?
 Wad up some foil and go to town.
-I can’t tell you how many times I’ve used it as a make shift lid for a pot, or, a make shift anything.
-If I wasn’t married, here is how I might enjoy a bachelors dinner.
+I can’t tell you how many times I’ve used it as a makeshift lid for a pot, or a makeshift anything.
+If I wasn’t married, here is how I might enjoy a bachelor’s dinner.
 Cover a pan in foil, roast some potatoes, transfer foil with potatoes to plate, add ketchup, eat, wrap up leftovers in same foil, no dishes…gigitty.

 10. Openers (Can and Wine)